 The battle kites are decorated with the characters of the names of baby boys from each town, along with marks or designs of each town

 The festival is huge, with the city's population doubling to around 1.5 million during the annual celebration

-Hamamatsu Festival’s origins date back to the 16th century, when the birth of an heir to the domain was celebrated with a kite display.
-The tradition is echoed around the country when Carp Flags are flown on Children’s Day on May 5th, the climax of the festival.
+Hamamatsu Festival's origins date back to the 16th century when the birth of an heir to the domain was celebrated with a kite display.
+The tradition is echoed around the country when carp flags are flown on Children's Day on May 5, the climax of the festival.

 Over the three days, more than 100 large kites take to the skies.
 The highlight is a battle between 100 kites.
-The aim is to cut your opponent’s string using friction alone.
-Visitors can fly kites nearby but the battle is for experts only.
+The aim is to cut your opponent's string using friction alone.
+You can fly your own kites nearby, but the battle is for experts only.

 In the evening the streets see a parade of 83 festival floats accompanied by traditional music.
 Each float is elaborately carved and decorated, and they are referred to as “palaces.”

-Other attractions include drum and bell performances, and dancing.
+Other attractions include dancing and drum and bell performances.
 Hamamatsu has a substantial non-Japanese community who take part in the festival, giving it a welcoming and cosmopolitan atmosphere.